Estimated reading time: 7 minutes

 In our pricing strategy teardown series, we look at how e-commerce stores in popular industries navigate the topic of pricing.
 We look at the strategies they implement, the tactics they use and how they stack up against their competition.
-For this post, we’re going to discuss how to sell toys online and talk about the games niche.
+In the e-commerce pricing teardown part 4, we’re going to discuss how to sell toys online and talk about the games niche.

 Now if you’re a parent, you’ll know how lucrative this industry can be.